Parti Republicain du Cameroun

-The Republican Party of Cameroon is an official Cameroonian Political Party following the decision Number 00000087/D/MINATD/DAP/SDE/SPP on April 15, 2013.
-It has Baongla Georges Gilbert as President.
+The Republican Party of Cameroon is an official Cameroonian Political Party following the decision Number 00000087/D/MINATD/DAP/SDE/SPP on 15 April 2013.

+Georges Gilbert Baongla serves as the party's President.
+He was arrested on 29 May 2019, leading his party to file a letter of protest demanding his release.
+Morgan Palmer was named the vice-president of the party when Baongla was in prison in 2019.